This is not my body.

 Setting up a habit for health isn’t a slam dunk.
 Getting on a healthy diet; finding the tools for stress management; staying socially connected with supportive people and getting fit means keeping four demanding and fairly complex balls in the air at all times.
 Plus what works today may not work tomorrow.
 Keeping it all together with a changing schedule while traveling isn’t always easy.
 There is not an instant fix.

 If I could leave you with one thought, it’s just start somewhere.
 Just do one little thing.
-Park father from the store and walk.
+Park further from the store and walk.
 Walk the dog, chase the cat.
 Then do it again.
 Start a new habit of movement and celebration, just for you!
 And give yourself a great big gold star!

 * I’ve had several people ask if they could donate to CancerRoadTrip.
 Rather than donate, shop!